mingwang-zhong/Calcium-Wave/README.md

 gnuplot figureS3_complex.sh
 ```

 Notice that for some simulations, the simulation time should be significantly increased, i.e., the value of macro definition `#define stoptime (15001.0)` should be increased.
-The specific value of total time could be found in `figureS3_complex.sh`.
+The specific values of total time could be found in `figureS3_complex.sh`.